UW-Hydro/VIC/README.txt

 	resulting in twice the storage as actually present.
 TJB

+Fixed various issues with uninitialized variables, un-freed arrays, NaN's, etc.

+	Files Affected:

+	dist_prec.c
+	put_data.c
+	read_vegparam.c
+	runoff.c
+	surface_fluxes.c
+	vicNl.h

+	Description:

+	put_data() was attempting to return an ErrorFlag but it was defined as type int.
+Therefore, changed the type of put_data() and changed the call to put_data() in dist_prec.c.  read_vegparam() allocated but never freed a temporary array vegarr[].
+This was fixed.
+	In runoff(), top_moist could sometimes exceed top_max_moist due to rounding errors, leading to NaN's in i_0 and A_0.  surface_fluxes() was sending incorrectly-indexed displacement and roughness values to CalcBlowingSnow().
+These have all been fixed.
+LCB via TJB

 --------------------------------------------------------------------------------
 ***** Description of changes from VIC 4.1.0 beta r3 to VIC 4.1.0 beta r4 *****
 --------------------------------------------------------------------------------